nativestranger/special_sauce/README.md

 ## Environment Variables

-In order to create remote sessions with Sauce Labs, some environment variables must be set.
+`special_sauce` relies on the following env vars to set up remote sessions with sauce labs.

+You can set these explicitly or rely on the [Sauce OnDemand Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Sauce+OnDemand+Plugin) to set them in Jenkins builds.

 **Authentication Variables - Required**